shivanshu-semwal/ds-algo/docs/data-structures/graphs/README.md

 - rat in the maze
 - n-queens problem
-- m-colouring problem
+- m-coloring problem
-- hamiltoninan cycle
+- hamiltonian cycle
-- permutaion of numbers such that the sum of two consequtive numbers is a prefect square
+- permutation of numbers such that the sum of two consecutive numbers is a prefect square

 ## Shortest Paths